edavis/transmission-fluid/README.md

 #### Operating on torrents in batches

-Always try to structure your program to operate on a list of torrent IDs rather than looping through a list of torrent objects and making an RPC call for each torrent ID.
+Always try to structure your program to operate on a list of torrent IDs rather than looping through a list of torrents and making an RPC call for each torrent ID.

 It's the difference between making one HTTP request with all the torrents you want to update and *N* HTTP requests with one ID at a